-We propose an improved multi-key defense where watermarks are embedded \emph{across} content, as illustrated in \Cref{fig:eyecatcher}.
-The provider samples one key from a set of $r$ keys (\ie, $\mathcal{K} = \{k_1, k_2, \ldots, k_r\}$), and for each incoming user query, the provider randomly selects one of the $r$ keys to watermark the generated content.
-Our detection method determines whether content was genuinely watermarked by calculating the statistical significance with which each of the $r$ keys is present in the content, and accepting a content as genuinely watermarked only if the presence of \emph{exactly} one key is statistically significant.
-Otherwise, if no key is detected (0 keys), the content was not generated by the provider's model and if multiple keys are detected ($\geq 2$ keys), the content is considered to have been forged.
-We focus on the text and image domains, but our method is modality-agnostic as it treats the underlying watermarking method as a black box.
-Unlike existing defenses, we show that our method's forgery-resistance does not depend on the number of watermarked samples collected by an adversary, but rather on the adversary's ability to separate watermarks from different keys.
+\textbf{Our Method.} \Cref{fig:eyecatcher} illustrates the core idea of our method.
+During generation, our method randomizes key selection from a pool of keys $\mathcal{K}$ for each user query, \emph{using exactly one key per sample}, identical to standard single-key watermarking.
+To detect the presence of a watermark, it detects whether a watermark can be detected with any of the keys in $\mathcal{K}$ and accepts content as genuinely watermarked only if the presence of \emph{exactly} one key is statistically significant.
+Otherwise, if no key is detected (0 keys), the content was not generated by the provider's model and if multiple keys are detected ($\geq 2$ keys), the content has been forged.
+In particular, samples containing multiple detected keys are \emph{always rejected as non-genuine}. \textbf{Note }that our goal is to provide a practical security layer against forgery for existing watermarking systems, rather than redesigning watermarking schemes.